-- (a) Retain critical wildlife habitat and wildlife corridors within the plan - (b) Recognition of the importance of wildlife corridors within the plan area as linkages to critical habitat adjacent to and beyond the plan boundary. - (c) Recognition of opportunities to minimize the impact of development on wildlife and plant communities within the plan area.
+(a) Retain critical wildlife habitat and wildlife corridors within the plan area.

+- (b) Recognition of the importance of wildlife corridors within the plan area as linkages to critical habitat adjacent to and beyond the plan boundary. - (c) Recognition of opportunities to minimize the impact of development on wildlife, wildlife corridors and plant communities within the plan area.

 - (a) The Toby Creek riparian corridor is recognized as being an important linkage between the Purcell Wilderness Conservancy and the Rocky Mountain Trench for wildlife movement and habitat.
-Consideration of opportunities to ensure that wildlife movement is unimpeded is encouraged. - (b) Where development is proposed in a wildlife corridor, clustered development design and greenspace retention, site specific studies by a qualified professional and other measures to mitigate development impacts on various wildlife species may be required. - (c) The design of road and trail crossings of ephemeral streams and creeks in a manner that does not impede or discourage wildlife movement is encouraged.
+Consideration of opportunities to ensure that wildlife movement is unimpeded is encouraged. - (b) The design of road and trail crossings of ephemeral streams and creeks in a manner that does not impede or discourage wildlife movement is encouraged.
 The number of crossings should be minimized and bridges are preferred over culverts.
-Disturbance or removal of vegetation during construction activities may necessitate revegetation or supplemental vegetation using native species. - (d) Construction activities in wildlife corridors and upland areas of the plan area should be sensitive to disturbance of wildlife.
-The integration of opportunities to mitigate the disturbance through selection of appropriate timing of activities, reduction of noise levels and consideration of species use of the area during different seasons is encouraged. - (e) Wildlife management should be integrated into site planning.
-Development should consider preservation of habitat values and maintaining wildlife corridors to allow for continued wildlife use of the surrounding lands. - (f) In recognition of the broader ecosystem function of the Taynton Bowl area, as development and increased recreational usage in the Taynton Bowl area is undertaken further consideration of the impact on wildlife migration to adjacent high capability drainages is encouraged. - (g) The whitebark pine communities in the upper alpine portions of the plan area are encouraged to be preserved.
-Any proposed development is encouraged to avoid destruction of these communities and minimize ground disturbance. - (h) Habitat connectivity, sensitive ecosystems, and movement of wildlife will be considered at the time of rezoning or OCP amendment applications.
-Despite the development permit requirements of section 19.3 of this plan, additional development approval information may be required by the RDEK as part of the development approval process.
-For example, submission of a report by a qualified professional that includes, but is not limited to: - Identification of any endangered or vulnerable species that utilize the area under consideration. - Identification of opportunities for mitigation of the proposed development on wildlife movement corridors through development design or other compensation. - (iii) Identification of areas, as appropriate, to be dedicated as conservation areas. - (iv) Site specific additional requirements identified by the RDEK at the time of application.
+Disturbance or removal of vegetation during construction activities may necessitate revegetation or supplemental vegetation using native species. - (b) Construction activities in wildlife corridors and upland areas of the plan area should be sensitive to disturbance of wildlife.
+The integration of opportunities to mitigate the disturbance through selection of appropriate timing of activities, reduction of noise levels and consideration of species use of the area during different seasons is encouraged. - (d) In recognition of the broader ecosystem function of the Taynton Bowl area, as development and increased recreational usage in the Taynton Bowl area is undertaken further consideration of the impact on wildlife migration to adjacent high capability drainages is encouraged. - (e) The whitebark pine communities in the upper alpine portions of the plan area are encouraged to be preserved.
+Any proposed development is encouraged to avoid destruction of these communities and minimize ground disturbance. - (f) Wildlife management must be integrated into site planning early in the development process to allow for continued wildlife use.
+A report by a qualified environmental professional (QEP) is required to be submitted with future OCP amendment applications for land not currently designated for development or for a change in land use designation that will result in a higher density of development.
+The report must consider development design, greenspace retention, site specific wildlife habitat and conditions, and opportunities to mitigate development impacts on various wildlife species and habitat.
+All reports prepared to consider wildlife corridors and wildlife movement must be prepared in accordance with the Development Approval Information provisions as outlined within section 20.4 of this plan.